FN10 Other Business Expenses and Activities

 - Exception: If the only alcoholic beverage being served is one glass of wine during a meal, or if 20 people or less are attending, no bartender is required.
 However, the host is responsible for any liability arising from the provision of alcoholic beverages at the event.

-On University-owned property affiliated with the University Park Campus (including Rock Springs, Stone Valley and other facilities), for events which otherwise qualify to include alcoholic beverages under this Policy and AD18, sponsoring units may utilize Penn State Hospitality Services, as the liquor licensee, to either provide a cash bar or to provide alcoholic beverages to the sponsoring unit for a charge.
+On University-owned property affiliated with the University Park Campus (including Rock Springs, Stone Valley and other facilities), for events which otherwise qualify to include alcoholic beverages under this Policy and AD18 Possession, Use, and Distribution of Alcoholic Beverages, sponsoring units may utilize Penn State Hospitality Services, as the liquor licensee, to either provide a cash bar or to provide alcoholic beverages to the sponsoring unit for a charge.
 No other liquor licensee will be permitted to sell alcoholic beverages on University property.
 This paragraph only applies to licensees selling alcoholic beverages at an event on University property or charging the unit for alcohol purchased by the licensee.
 It does not prohibit Campus Catering or independent caterers from serving alcohol purchased by the unit sponsoring the event.

-At all other University locations, units may host events which otherwise qualify to include alcoholic beverages by this Policy and AD18, at which a licensee supplies alcoholic beverages through a cash bar or charges the sponsoring unit.
+At all other University locations, units may host events which otherwise qualify to include alcoholic beverages by this policy and Policy AD18 Possession, Use, and Distribution of Alcoholic Beverages, at which a licensee supplies alcoholic beverages through a cash bar or charges the sponsoring unit.
 Any such licensee must submit to a pre-approval process through Risk Management, which includes signing an agreement with the University in advance of any event.

 - November 8, 2018 - Subject Matter Expert added.